UntitledsTakenNOOOO/dehacked-attack/README.md

 * PSYCHIC BLASTER: Uses three rockets a shot to fire partially invisible projectiles with insane direct hit damage.

 DEUS VULT II (Huy Pham, 2008):
-* DUAL PISTOLS: Having much more stopping power than the singular pistol, this weapon can actually be helpful sometimes.
+* DUAL PISTOLS: Having much more stopping power than the singular pistol, this weapon can actually be useful sometimes.
 * SAURON'S GAUNTLET: At sufficiently close range, you are now emperor palpatine.
 Almost any singular target too close to these will get shredded very quickly.

 VALIANT (skillsaw, 2015):